-Roughly speaking, $e_B$ evaluates how semiorthogonal a sheaf is to the subcategory $\D_B(Q\x\R)$ and gives rise to a derived measurement of the minimal energy needed during a period of time for the system to evolve from one sheaf to a status that is distinguishable from a given subcategory $\D_B(Q\x\R)$.
-This way we put the fundamental speed limit under the context of sheaf-theoretic persistency.
+Our first nolvelty is that it is not $\PB$ but its right adjoint functor $\EB$ that enables us to define the categorical energy $e_B$.
+Note that the evolutions we care about in symplectic geometry are driven by classical Hamiltonians.
+Namely, given a Hamiltonian flow $h_s$ on $T^*Q$ there exists a sheaf of kernel $\s_s$ parametrized by the time $s$, such that the convolution operation with $\s_s$ gives a categorical action on $\D(Q\x\R)$.
+This recipe is called sheaf quantization, mainly due to the fact that the diffeomorphism $h_s$ moves the micro-supports of sheaves under the categorical evolution respectively (see Theorem \ref{quantization} and Remark \ref{quantizationrmk}).
+In this situation our categorical evolutions are by no means unitary in the usual sense as their Hilbert space counterparts are.
+So it is crucial to point out that for our purpose this right adjoint functor $\EB$ coorperates with the sheaf quantization better than $\PB$ does.